Are you looking to replace the cartridge and stylus on your SL-1200 turntable? These highly sought-after record players offer unmatched sound.

 Best Needle And Cartridge For Technics 1200 On The Market

 Yet, worn and inferior cartridges can easily interfere with their ability to deliver top-notch audio.
-We did a little snooping, and we are excited to bring you the five best SL-1200 cartridge and needle combos.
+We did a little snooping, and we are excited to bring you the five best SL-1200 cartridges and needle combos.

 1. Audio-Technica VM750SH Dual Moving Magnet Stylus Cartridge – Best Overall